 Finally, slice and enjoy!

 This fruity, buttery bread is a delicious German Christmas tradition!
+You can make this with or without marzipan.

 - 1 cup sugar